 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 You may store the oral liquid at room temperature or in the refrigerator.
 Do not freeze.
-Do not keep the oral liquid for more than 14 days.
+Throw away any liquid that you do not use after 14 days.

 - Keep all medicine away from children and never share your medicine with anyone.